rust-lang/rust/doc/tutorial.md

 ## Implementation

-To actually implement an trait for a given type, the `impl` form is used.
+To actually implement a trait for a given type, the `impl` form is used.
 This defines implementations of `to_str` for the `int` and `~str` types.